-Substantial assessment tasks include Dissertations, Honours Projects, Independent Study Modules and other modules of 30 credits or more, and typically have a single assessment point.
-They usually involve researching a topic which has been agreed and approved by a programme tutor.
+Substantial assessment tasks include Dissertations, Honours Projects, Independent Study Modules and other modules of more than 30 credits, and typically have a single assessment point.
 Detailed information on substantial assessment tasks will be found in Programme and Module information provided by the programme team.